Pauldb8/HelloMetanet/resources.md

 ### BitcoinFiles
 https://www.bitcoinfiles.org/<br>
 Save and share content, images, and files on the Bitcoin (SV) blockchain. <br>
-+ Bitcoin Asset: Tokenize and turn any file or data into an asset.
+Tokenize and turn any file or data into a Bitcoin asset.

 ### MetaSite-Loader
 A Service Worker based Siteloader for metanet website.
 Enables multi files website. <br>